emhoracek/explora/README.md

    -> Direction: 1
 3. A place with no exits
    Description
+4. A dangerous room
+   A room that kills the player.
+   * kill player
 ```

 In other words,
-<ol><li>Start with a unique number for the place then a period.
+<ol><li>Start with a unique number for the place then a period.</li>
-<li>Type the place name.
+<li>Type the place name.</li>
-<li>On a new line, add a description of the place.
+<li>On a new line, add a description of the place.</li>
+<li>Next you can optionally have an action that will happen on entering the place.
+Right now you can only "kill player" or "go (direction)".
+Just start the line with an asterisk ("*").
 <li>On the next like, type "->" and a list of the exits from the place, if any.
 An exit is a direction to go in, optional synonyms for that direction within parentheses, a colon and space, and the number of the place to which it leads.
 Note that right now, directions and synonyms have to the single words.
-I would love to fix this!
+I would love to fix this!</li>
-<li>Start a new line for each place on the map.</ol>
+<li>Start a new line for each place on the map.</li></ol>

 If you have any questions, email me at libby@daydrea.me or add an issue here!